Risk factors of Parkinson's Disease

 There was no formal diagnosis of PD; but looking back I can see it was part of a pattern of change in my brain and body.

-1. I dealt with constipation; it meant a great increase in the fibre in my diet.
+1. I dealt with the constipation; it meant a great increase in the fibre in my diet.
 Greens at least twice a day was particularly helpful, as was regular enjoyment of beets.

 2. I never drank coffee after dinner, gave up beer and started eating smaller, simple suppers.